 Why visit?
 Canals, castles, a clear blue lake and snow-capped mountains – Annecy has a bit of everything.
 Sail, ski and hike if you’re feeling energetic, or just get lost in the old town and find your perfect canalside gelato spot.

-Up the hill at the Château d’Annecy there’s another museum with information on the city’s history and the lake’s ecology as well as panoramic views from the terrace.
-In summer, set sail on Lake Annecy on a boat trip or dinner cruise, or catch the shuttle boat to one of the neighbouring villages then walk or cycle back along the lakefront path.
-Or head up into the nearby snowy mountains in winter.
+Up the hill at the Château d’Annecy there’s another museum with information on city history and lake ecology, with a panoramic view from the terrace.
+In summer, set sail on Lake Annecy on a boat trip or dinner cruise, or catch the shuttle boat to a neighbouring villages then walk or cycle back along the lakefront path.
+Or head up into the nearby mountains in winter.

 Why visit?
-With its pointed towers, drawbridges, portcullises and moat, Carcassonne’s UNESCO World Heritage Site medieval walled city is like a fairytale – or a film set – come to life.
+With its pointed towers, drawbridges, portcullises and moat, Carcassonne’s UNESCO World Heritage Site medieval walled city is like a fairytale castle – or a film set – come to life.

 Today’s invaders are tourists, with three million visiting each year.
-Come in spring or autumn, or stay after sunset when the day-trippers leave and the city’s at its most magical.
+Come in spring or autumn, or stay after sunset when the day-trippers leave and the city’s most magical.
 Away from the citadel you’ll find the city’s best cafés and shops in the newer Ville Basse lower town.
 Or for a change of pace, take a trip out to the nearby Canal du Midi for a boat ride or walk or cycle the towpath.